gregbarbs/broadway-insights/README.md

 6. **Open the dashboard in your browser**
         Open your browser and navigate to http://127.0.0.1:5000
         Use the online form to enter your data you'd like to test.

+### ADVANCED
+To run everything with one command on Unix/macOS: "bash run_app.sh"
+To run everything with one command on Windows: "run_app.bat"
+> This will set up the environment, install requirements, train the model, and launch the app.